You can use eazyBI advanced settings to add support for additional Jira custom fields as well as change eazyBI reporting engine parameters.

 eazyBI advanced settings are defined using the TOML format.

 Additional custom fields

-See the Advanced settings for custom fields page with description of all advanced settings for custom fields.
+See the Advanced settings for custom fields page with a description of all advanced settings for custom fields.

 Performance optimization and tuning

 Increase query timeout

 By default, there is 60 seconds query timeout after which report generated queries will be canceled.
 The purpose of this timeout is to avoid too long execution of too complex ad-hoc queries (when you join too many dimensions in rows or columns).